PUT-PTM/STMwavPlayerMR/README.md

 2. Connect also potentiometer (GND, PA1, VDD).
 3. Plug your SD Card with .wav files into the module.
 4. Build this project with CooCox CoIDE and Download Code to Flash.
-5. When you notice the fault alarmed by blinking LEDs, you should press RESET button.
+5. When you notice the fault alarmed by blinking LEDs, you should fix it and press RESET button.

 ##How to compile
 The only step is download the project and compile it with CooCox CoIDE.